quarree100/qScope_doc/source/cspy/01_setup.rst

 programming the tags
 ====================

 ``tag_length`` is the resolution of tags.
 We only used 4-bit values, but it is possible to work with more complex tags by splitting each grid cell into more than four areas to be scanned. ``tags`` is a list of possible tags.
-For each entry, 1 is for "black" and 0 corresponds to "white". **Note that the order of the tags is important, since the cells represented in the frontend will get their :ref:`ID<grid>` from the index of the tag in this list!** The four digits are read like this: 1. upper left, 2. upper right, 3. lower left, 4. lower right.
+For each entry, 1 is for "black" and 0 corresponds to "white". **Note that the order of the tags is important, since the cells represented in the frontend will get their :ref:`ID<frontend_grid>` from the index of the tag in this list!** The four digits are read like this: 1. upper left, 2. upper right, 3. lower left, 4. lower right.

 .. image:: ../img/Q-Scope_tangibles_tags.jpg
     :align: center